denoland/fresh/docs/getting-started/create-a-route.md

 This is done with JSX.

 > ℹ️ To learn more about JSX, you can read [this article][jsx] in the React
 > documentation.
-Beware that `fresh` does not use React, but rather
+Beware that Fresh does not use React, but rather
 > [Preact][preact], a lighter weight virtual dom library that works similar to
 > React.